3choff/dictate/README.md

 ![Dictate Demo](https://github.com/3choff/dictate/blob/master/assets/demo/demo.gif?raw=true)

-Dictate is an Electron-based desktop dictation application for Windows, inspired by the familiar UI of Windows Voice Typing.
-It aims to enhance the user experience by integrating more powerful and effective speech-to-text services, allowing users to record audio, transcribe it, and seamlessly paste the transcription into any active application.
+Dictate is a high-performance desktop dictation application for Windows built with Tauri and Rust, inspired by the familiar UI of Windows Voice Typing.
+It delivers powerful speech-to-text capabilities with minimal resource usage, allowing users to record audio, transcribe it in real-time, and seamlessly insert the transcription into any active application.
 With features like global hotkeys, audio cues, and voice commands, Dictate streamlines your workflow and boosts productivity.

-**Version:** 0.6.7
+**Version:** 1.0.0
-**All changes will be documented in the `CHANGELOG.md` file.**
+**All changes are documented in the `CHANGELOG.md` file.**

+> **Note:** The legacy Electron-based version (v0.6.7) is available in the `electron/` directory.

 ## Features